Tutorial

 STEP 1 - Generate a new column

-In this example, I already have setup a crud interface for products in a table called shop_products.
-What I need to to is to add a JSONB coulmn to that table and I will give it the generic name data.
+In this example, I already have a CRUD interface set up for products in a table called shop_products.
+What I need to do is add a JSONB column to that table and I will give it the generic name data.

 mix ecto.gen.migration add_data_column_to_products

-NOTE that I dont added an index because I dont need one in this tutorial.
+NOTE that I haven’t added an index because I don’t need one in this tutorial.

-With the migration file in place, I need to run the migrations by:
+With the migration file in place, I need to run the migrations:

 mix ecto.migrate